ondrej-mahdalik/ivs-projekt/src/docs/index.md

 # Calculator Library & App
-This set of math library, GUI, standard deviation and their tests was created as IVS project in 2021.
+This set of Math library, GUI, StandardDeviation and their tests was created as an IVS project in 2021.

 ### Authors
 - xmahda14 - Ondřej Mahdalík